-The 2014 GA Survey continued the effort initiated in 2004 to increase cooperation among respondents who own or operate multiple aircraft.
-The 2014 survey employed data collection tools and methods similar to those introduced in 2004, including telephone contact with owners/operators of multiple aircraft to encourage participation among non-responders after the first mailing.
+The 2016 GA Survey continued the effort initiated in 2004 to increase cooperation among respondents who own or operate multiple aircraft.
+The 2016 survey employed data collection tools and methods similar to those introduced in 2004, including telephone contact with owners/operators of multiple aircraft to encourage participation among non-responders after the first mailing.
 The survey forms, cover letters, and reminder letter are presented in Appendix B, Figures B.10-B.14.

 The responses of multiple-aircraft owners or operators are important for accurately estimating general aviation activity.
 Because of the increased burden of reporting for multiple aircraft, there was a concern that these operators were less likely to respond to the survey.
-After selecting the sample, we identify groups of aircraft belonging to the same operator using several resources: FAA's Operations Specifications Subsystem (OPSS), databases available from aviation associations, and the Registry.
+After selecting the sample, we identify groups of aircraft belonging to the same operator using several resources: FAA's OPSS, databases available from aviation associations, and the Registry.

 Owners or operators of multiple aircraft receive an abbreviated survey form to minimize the reporting burden.
 The form, developed in cooperation with several aircraft operators and aviation associations, allows an operator to report a summary of activity for a group of aircraft of a similar type instead of requiring the operator to complete a separate and longer questionnaire for each individual aircraft.
 This survey form (Figure B.10) collects data on key variables for major classes of aircraft (e.g., hours flown, how flown, fuel consumption, fractional ownership, and number of landings).
-The form does not collect data on flight conditions, fuel type, landing gear, or avionics.
+The form does not collect data on flight plans, fuel type, landing gear, or avionics.

 Data collection for owners or operators of multiple aircraft followed similar timing as that for single aircraft.
 We programmed an Internet survey that matched the hard-copy survey form and the on-line survey remained open throughout the field period.
 We mailed survey questionnaires three times during the field period and sent a reminder letter between the first and second mailings.
 Each mailing was sent to owners or operators of multiple aircraft who had not yet responded to the survey and had not been assigned a final disposition.
-The first survey mailing was sent March 11, 2015, followed by a reminder letter on April 24, 2015.
-The second and third mailings were sent May 1, 2015, and June 26, 2015, respectively.
-All large fleet surveys received through August 7 were processed and included in analysis.
+The first survey mailing was sent February 6, 2017, followed by a reminder letter on March 17, 2017.
+The second and third mailings were sent March 24, 2017, and June 2, 2017, respectively.
+All large fleet surveys received through July 14 were processed and included in analysis.

 To maximize survey response, we placed follow-up telephone calls to multiple-aircraft owners or operators who had not responded.
-The telephone effort began April 14, 2015 and continued through the field period.
+The telephone effort began March 6, 2017 and continued through the field period.
 The calling effort focused on encouraging survey participation and ensuring that survey mailings were reaching the appropriate person in the organization, but surveys were completed by telephone when necessary.

 The alternate survey form for owners or operators of multiple aircraft has reduced respondent burden and improved representation of activity among high-end and high-use aircraft.
-In 2014, 28.9 percent of all completed surveys followed this data collection track.
+In 2016, 29.0 percent of all completed surveys followed this data collection track.